aviraljanveja/Mathematics/README.md

 # Mathematical Foundations

-All those foundational Math topics that we usually learn in high school or bachlelor's and forget thereafter ;)
+All those foundational math concepts that we usually learn in high school or bachlelor's and forget thereafter.

-These are necessary for understanding various topics in Computer Science like Algorithms, Complexity Theory, Machine Learning, Quantum Computing and so on.
+These concepts are a prerequisite for understanding several advanced topics in computer science like quantum computing, machine learning, algorithms, complexity theory and so on.

 Each chapter generally consists of the following structure :
  - Topic